 Comfort and Mobility

-Our main complaint when it comes to comfort was that these were the worst fitting pants out of the box.
+Our chief complaint when it comes to comfort was that these were the worst fitting pants out of the box.
 We ordered a size 30x32, which is the same size that we ordered in multiple other pairs of hiking pants, and we were not able to fit in them whatsoever when they showed up.
-The waist was so tight we could only fasten the button if they rode well above our hips, and this constricted our junk so badly that we barely made a lap around the living room before taking them off, exclaiming "wtf?"
-We immediately sent them back and got a 32x32, which fit great, and feel exactly like the 30x32 we have in other brands.
+The waist was so tight we could only fasten the button if they rode well above our hips, and this constricted our junk so severely that we barely did a lap around the living room before taking them off, exclaiming "wtf?"
+We immediately sent them back and got a 32x32, which fit great and felt exactly like the 30x32 we have in other brands.
 So take that knowledge how you will.
 We recommend trying them on before buying, or at least being prepared to exchange them if necessary.

 These are a pretty versatile pair of pants.
-Their looser fit means that there is plenty of room for airflow underneath in hotter conditions, and then if things really get too hot they are also convertible.
-They are made of a slightly heavier fabric with reinforced panels that makes them pretty warm in cooler climates.
-For all normal hiking temperatures they provide a great solution for dealing.
+Their looser fit means that there is plenty of room for airflow underneath in hotter conditions, and then if things get too hot, they are also convertible.
+They feature a slightly heavier fabric with reinforced panels that makes them pretty warm in cooler climates.
+For all normal hiking temperatures, they provide a great solution for dealing.
 However, although they come with a DWR coating, they were one of the worst performers when it came to water resistance, certainly limiting the level of versatility.
 We wouldn't recommend these pants for rainy conditions, although they still performed far better than the Columbia Silver Ridge Convertible pants, which had no DWR coating at all.

 Similar to The North Face Paramount Trail Convertible pants, this competitor's heavy fabric didn't do it any favors when it came to breathability.
 Kuhl contends that the cotton weave aspect of its fabric is designed to keep one cooler.
-This may be the case that they are cooler than a 100% synthetic version of this pant would be, but we still found them to be quite warm in warm, sweaty conditions.
+While it may be true that they are cooler than a 100% synthetic version, we still found them to be quite warm in hotter conditions.
 We were quick to convert these pants into shorts when the going got hot and were happy that we had that option.

-Durability is one of the areas where this model really shines.
+Durability is one of the areas where this model shines.
 Inspired by their work pant-like appearance, we did exactly that in them, a lot of outdoor work.
-They kept us comfortable, not to mention protected, the entire time, and show barely a bit of wear.
+They kept us comfortable, not to mention protected, the entire time, and show barely any wear.
 Compared to the Prana Stretch Zion they did far better, although the tons of seams and sewn panels combined with the cotton weave tells us these likely won't hold up as long as the Arc'teryx Gamma LT pants.

 Weather resistance was where the Liberator Convertibles didn't live up to the competition.
-Although they did have an obvious DWR coating, we found that after a few minutes in the shower simulated downpour, there was complete and total soak through.
-While all the pants in our test allowed some water to the inner part of the pant, proving that none of these pants are waterproof, the degree that these pants got soaked was beyond the others, with the exception of the Columbia Silver Ridge Convertible pants.
+Although they did have a DWR coating, we found that after a few minutes in the shower simulated downpour, there was complete and total soak through.
+While all the pants in our test allowed some water to the inner part of the pant, proving that none of these pants are waterproof, the degree that these pants got soaked was beyond the others, except for the Columbia Silver Ridge Convertible pants.
 Not only that, but they also absorbed a lot of water, and took a relatively long time to dry out when compared to the competition.
-This is not one we would choose if we knew we were going to get wet.
+This model is not one we would choose if we knew we were going to get wet.

 Features and Conveniences

 These pants had a ton of pockets.
-To be more descriptive, there are two hand pockets and a key pocket in the front, two rear pockets with no zip or Velcro fasteners (that we liked), two zip pockets on the sides, as well as non-fastening "welt" pocket and "cell-phone" pocket, one on each side.
-All of the pockets are lined with the same stretchy material that is used for added mobility in the main construction.
+There are two hand pockets and a key pocket in the front, two rear pockets with no zip or Velcro fasteners (that we liked), two zip pockets on the sides, as well as non-fastening "welt" pocket and "cell-phone" pocket, one on each side.
+All of the pockets feature the same stretchy material that is used for added mobility in the main construction.
 There are many complaints on the internet about the front pockets being too small and tight; we found them to be ok on our bigger pair of pants, although the openings were a bit small.
 While we liked that the side pockets were not cargo pockets, they were instead angled inwards with a vertical opening, such that the pocket itself rests on top of the thigh.
-This we found really annoying, rendering the pockets unusable, because we don't want items sitting on our thighs were they can bounce and rub while walking or moving our legs in any way.
+This arrangement we found annoying, rendering the pockets unusable because we don't want items sitting on our thighs where they can bounce and rub while walking or moving our legs in any way.
 We instead found the non-enclosed welt and cell phone pockets that rested on the sides of the legs to be more useful.

 These pants are great for hiking or backpacking in predominantly dry climates.
 They handle a wide range of temperatures well, but we found that they are not suited for damp or wet conditions.
-They also make a good work pant and are an all around, do almost anything pant; they certainly don't look like a specialty hiking pant and the convertible zipper is fairly well camouflaged when in pants mode.
+They also make a good work pant and are an all around, do almost anything pant; they certainly don't look like a specialty hiking pant, and the convertible zipper camouflages well when in pants mode.

-The Kuhl Liberator Convertible are a good pair of pants for hiking or doing almost any outdoor activity in.
-They are plenty versatile and durable for any climate as long as excessive wetness is not encountered.
+The Kuhl Liberator Convertible are a good pair of pants for hiking or doing almost any outdoor activity.
+They are plenty versatile and durable for any climate except for excessive wetness.
 They are very comfortable and are the only pant in our review to have the unique feature of incorporating a cotton blended fabric, something that had both pros (comfort, coolness) and cons (water absorption).
 Overall, it is a good pair of pants that we enjoy wearing and would recommend to just about anyone; just make sure that you try them on first.